Varshaa7722/Tamil-Emnist/README.md

 The final system was tested with a live demo interface in Google Colab, allowing real-time image upload and character prediction with high accuracy.

-NOTE:This model works only on handwritten dataset
+NOTE: This model works only on handwritten dataset

-AUTHOR:VARSHAA
+The dataset can be found in repository itself

+AUTHOR: VARSHAA